dnithin/Team-Feynman/README.md

 We plan to meet every Friday at 1:00 PM.
 At this point this seems like the time we will meet, but as the semester continues and we get more used to the current situation that we are in, our meeting time might change based on our team's needs.

-Possible to download assets and scripts, but don't exaggerate and of course they have to be referenced.
-Make sure you have the right to post them online.
-17/18 Game Design